cronvel/spellcast/doc/events.md

   `isReturn` is true if we are returning from a gosub `backToMainBuffer` is true if the sub-scene return to the *main buffer*
-* nextList (nexts, grantedRoleIds, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of object containing those alternatives, where:
+* nextList (nexts, grantedRoleIds, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of objects containing those alternatives (aka *next items*), where:
 	* label `string` contains the text describing the choice
 	* groupBreak `boolean` true if the item start a new group
 	* image `url` if set, the choice as an image that would usually be displayed as an icon
+	* panel `string` if set to a panel button's ID, it binds this *next item* the that button
 	* roleIds `array` of role's IDs, if not null, it's the client ID of the user holding this role Once the user has selected a choice, the client should emit a `selectNext` event.
   Argument `isUpdate` is a boolean, it is true if the provided *next list* is an update of the previous one (i.e. it is not a new